inverno-io/inverno-mods/inverno-ldap/README.md

 admin_credentials="admin_password"
 ```

 > Since the JDK directory service interface uses blocking operations, the client also requires an `ExecutorService` to make it reactive by executing blocking operations in separate threads and make sure no blocking operation is ever run in a reactor I/O thread.
-The *boot* module typically provides a global worker pool that must be used in such situations but it is also possible to use a specific `ExecutorService` as well when this makes sense.
+The *boot* module typically provides a global worker pool that must be used in such situations, but it is also possible to use a specific `ExecutorService` as well when this makes sense.